Build

 You now have a strategy with:

-- A system‑generated ID (used internally).
+- A system‑generated ID that support may use for troubleshooting.

 - Status typically set to Active.